 Our local police help make sure everything goes smoothly and safely for everyone at the Bud Light Grand Parade.
 With so many things going on at once, they need your cooperation so they can act quickly and decisively when someone is in need.
 Since their jobs are hard enough as it is, please be nice and courteous.
 They just want everyone to have a good time, so let's help them have the best day possible, too, by cooperating and listening to what they have to say.

 Mardi Gras is more than just one day: it's an entire season.
-Starting with 12th Night, we have something for everyone: Snowman Softball Tournament, Family Winter Carnival, Wine, Beer & Whiskey Taste, Cajun Cook-Off, Taste of Soulard, Missouri Lottery Run for Your Beads 5k, Beggin' Pet Parade, Wiener Dog Derby, Mayor's Mardi Gras Ball, Bud Light Party Tent, Blues Alumni Party Tent and Fat Bluesday.
+Starting with 12th Night, we have something for everyone: Snowman Softball Tournament, Family Winter Carnival, Bacchanalian Ball, Cajun Cook-Off, Taste of Soulard, Missouri Lottery Run for Your Beads 5k, Purina Pet Parade, Wiener Dog Derby, Mayor's Mardi Gras Ball, Bud Light Party Tent, Blues Alumni Party Tent and Fat Bluesday.

 Nobody knows what the weather is going to be like for any given Mardi Gras, and it can get cold.
 We've seen snowstorms, rain and sunshine, sometimes all in the same day.
 No matter what, the show must go on, so make sure to check the weather report before the parade and dress appropriately.
 When in doubt, dress in layers!